AlexWiebe/Outsourced-Biodiversity-Loss/README.md

 ## Overview

-Four main components to this analysis.
-All scripts noted below can be found in the /scripts/ folder of this repo.
+There are four main components to this analysis.
+All scripts noted below can be found in the /scripts/ folder of this repository.

 ### 1. Data cleaning